-The Bradford School of Optometry & Vision Science research group comprises a cohesive, multi-disciplinary approach to investigating vision and visual perception to address important research questions.
+The Bradford School of Optometry & Vision Science research group comprises a cohesive, multi-disciplinary approach to investigating vision and the visual system to address important research questions.

 The group continues to build on over 35 years of vision research at the University.
-Research embraces a broad range of disciplines including; ophthalmology, optics, ocular imaging, machine vision, psychophysics, biomechanics and visual neuroscience.
+Research embraces a broad range of disciplines including; ophthalmology, optics, ocular imaging, psychophysics, biomechanics, visual neuroscience and clinical optometry.

-Our aim is to further our understanding of the basic mechanisms of human vision in health and disease, as well as the functional consequences of visual loss.
+Our aim is to further our understanding of the basic mechanisms of human vision in health and disease, as well as the functional consequences of visual loss and their management.
 In pursuing this aim we have prioritised a strong translational research dimension and have developed an excellent track record of applying basic research to address clinical problems.
-The group has achieved a diversity that is naturally collaborative and multi-disciplinary, working with optometrists, ophthalmologists, orthoptists, medical engineers, physicists, psychologists and neuroscientists at local, regional, national and international levels.
+The group has achieved a diversity that is naturally collaborative and multi-disciplinary, working with optometrists, ophthalmologists, orthoptists, medical engineers, physicists, psychologists and neuroscientists locally, regionally, nationally and internationally.

 Our research strategy is to pursue fundamental and applied research into the basic mechanisms of human vision with the goal of developing new techniques for the assessment of visual function in disease processes and in provision of novel testing and amelioration strategies to help individuals deal with functional visual loss arising from poor development, ageing or disease in the home, workplace or other environments.

-The School undertakes research, both fundamental and applied, as well as consultancy projects across a wide range of vision-related topics.
-In the most recent, independent assessment of our research quality (the UK Government's 2008 Research Assessment Exercise), 80% of our submission was deemed to be 'internationally significant'.
+The School undertakes research, both fundamental and applied, as well as consultancy projects across a wide range of vision- and eye-related topics.

-The Vision Science research group comprises 14 full-time academic staff, one Research Fellow, 4 Post-Doctoral Research Assistants and 16 Ph.D. students.
+The Vision Science research group comprises academic staff, postdoctoral fellows, research assistants and PhD students.

-The research we conduct is funded by a variety of national bodies, including BBSRC, EPSRC, NIHR, The Wellcome Trust, The Thomas Pocklington Trust and the Rail Standards Safety Board.
-Significant intra-professional research support has also been obtained from the College of Optometrists, Federation of Ophthalmic and Dispensing Opticians as well as support from within the optical industry.
+The research we conduct is funded by a variety of national bodies, including BBSRC, College of Optometrists, Department for Education, EPSRC, Glaucoma UK, NIHR, Templeton World Charity Foundation, The Thomas Pocklington Trust, The Wellcome Trust and Vision Research Trust as well as support from within the optical industry.

 Research by the Vision Science group currently takes place within two main themes:

-What is it like to study at Bradford?
+What is it like to study for a PhD with us?

-Vision Science graduate Samantha Strong explains why she chose Bradford to do her PhD.
+Vision Science graduate Samantha Strong explains why she chose Bradford to study for her PhD.

 UK and International Universities